Campaign of the Month: October 2017

 When a GM fudges rolls, I believe they destroy the capacity of their players to make meaningful choices and rob of them of agency within the setting.
 Fudged rolls railroad players onto an outcome of the GM’s choosing, and at that point it’s no longer a group of people telling a story together.
 It’s one person ignoring everyone else’s voices, so they can tell the story “how it’s really supposed to go.”

-This assumes, of course, that the GM is being dishonest about fudging.
+That also assumes the GM is being dishonest about fudging.
 If players are okay with a GM who fudges, the group can and should do as they please.
 No one can tell someone how to have fun.

 As a semi-related observation, I think there is a stronger culture of fudging dice rolls in World of Darkness games than there is in D&D/Pathfinder.
 PF’s Gamemastery Guide was neutral on the topic of fudging (I remember it saying something to the effect of, “we’re not going to tell you whether it’s okay or not”), while multiple World of Darkness books outright encourage the GM to fudge.
 My original background as a player is in D&D/Pathfinder, and this is perhaps one way that said background influences B&B. Our game has no fudging of rolls.
-If I don’t want to deal with a particular roll’s outcome, I’ll usually try to head off the situation from happening in the first place or talk with the player OOC.
+If I don’t want to deal with a particular roll’s outcome, I’ll head off the situation from happening in the first place and/or talk with the player OOC.

 Invalid Dice Rolls